Bonnie Ann Wallace: Career and research

+Structural studies on the binding of motor neurone disease (MND)/amyotrophic lateral sclerosis (ALS) drug Riluzole to the voltage-gated sodium channel

+A study published in 2024 from the Wallace group in collaboration with others reported on the binding of Riluzole to the voltage-gated sodium channel.
+Riluzole is the only drug currently licensed in the European Union for the treatment of motor neurone disease (MND), also known as amyotrophic lateral sclerosis (ALS).
+Its primary activity is to block the uncontrollable leakage of sodium ions through these voltage-gated sodium channels which results in the damaging of neurons, one of the causative factors of MND.
+The study identified that the drug enters into these channels from within the cell membrane through holes in the channel sides, termed fenestrations.
+It binds into a novel site, distinct and away from the positions of other drugs that are known to interact with, and affect, these channels.
+This unique property is an important factor in the possible future development of further drug agents to treat MND.

 Honours and awards

 In 1977 Wallace received a Jane Coffin Childs fellowship to pursue her postdoctoral research.

 In 1979 she was awarded an Irma T. Hirschl and Monique Weill-Caulier Research Award to enable her research programme at Columbia.

-In 1984/85 Wallace became an inaugural receipient of the Margaret Oakley Dayhoff Award from the Biophysical Society given to a woman who "holds very high promise or has achieved prominence while developing the early stages of a career in biophysical research"; this is considered "one of the top national honors" in biophysics.
+In 1984/85 Wallace became an inaugural recipient of the Margaret Oakley Dayhoff Award from the Biophysical Society given to a woman who "holds very high promise or has achieved prominence while developing the early stages of a career in biophysical research"; this is considered "one of the top national honors" in biophysics.

 In 1985 Wallace received a Camille Dreyfus teacher-scholar award "to support the research and teaching careers of talented young faculty in the chemical sciences."

 In 1990 she was named one of the twelve "Hot Young Scientists" by Fortune Magazine.